descope/angular-sdk/README.md

 export class AppModule {}
 ```

+#### Standalone Mode Note:
+You can use the same approach with `APP_INITIALIZER` in standalone mode, by adding it to `providers` array of the application.

 ### Descope Interceptor

 You can also use `DescopeInterceptor` to attempt to refresh session on each HTTP request that gets `401` or `403` response: